arduino/toolchain-avr/Readme.md

 ### Upstream credits

-Most patches come from Debian and a few from WinAVR.
-Thank you guys for the awesome work
+Build process ported from Debian.
+Most patches come Atmel.
+Thank you guys for your awesome work.

 ### Credits